MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 ### Turns

 In a conversation, people often speak one-at-a-time, taking turns speaking.
 With a bot, it generally reacts to user input.
 Within the Bot Framework SDK, a _turn_ consists of the user's incoming activity to the bot and any activity the bot sends back to the user as an immediate response.
 You can think of a turn as the processing associated with the bot receiving a given activity.

+On one turn for example, a user might ask a bot to perform a certain task.
+The bot might respond with a question to get more information about the task, at which point this turn ends.
+On the next turn, the bot receives a new message from the user that might contain the answer to the bot's question, or it might represent a change of subject or a request to ignore the initial request to perform the task.

 ### HTTP Details